RoyceTheBiker/Haruspex/README.md

 npx expo run:android
 ```

-To build the APK use [eas-cli](https://www.npmjs.com/package/eas-cli)
+To build the APK, use [eas-cli](https://www.npmjs.com/package/eas-cli)

 Set the Android SDK path and environment variable in the shell profile.
 These values are specific to my environment.
 You will need to adjust them to match your environment.
 ```bash